 Many people end up discovering allergies on their own by coming into contact with something they didn’t know they were allergic to.
 But, if you’re unsure whether a substance is an allergen, allergy testing is a way to help pinpoint the culprit.
 A simple blood or skin test can determine what’s causing that itchy throat or patch of hives.
 You can test for allergies to things like, pollen, molds, animal dander, foods, bug bites and some medicines.
 Food allergy testing can be especially helpful since most meals include a variety of different foods, making it hard to know what exactly causes a reaction.
 Visiting an allergist can help you pick the right test and answer any questions you have.12

-Many people have mild allergies that can be managed by avoiding their allergens, while other people suffer through severe allergies year-round.
+Many people have mild allergies that can be managed by avoiding their allergens, while other people have to manage severe allergies year-round.
 The best way to manage your allergies depends on what they are and how much they interfere with your daily life.

-- Reducing exposure: Reducing your exposure to triggers or avoiding them all together is one of the best ways to stay wheez-, itch-, and puff-free.
+- Reducing exposure: Reducing your exposure to triggers or avoiding them all together is one of the best ways to ward of wheezing, itching and puffiness.

 - Natural and home remedies: Keeping your home environment clean and free from dust, fur and pollen can keep you feeling healthy.
 Consider trying an air purifier, essential oils or herbal supplements.